sveinbjornt/Platypus/Documentation/Documentation.md

 Platypus is a developer tool that creates native macOS application wrappers around scripts.
 Scripts are thus transformed into regular applications that can be launched from the window environment – e.g. the Finder or the Dock – without requiring use of the command line interface.

 Platypus was first released in 2003 and has since gone through many significant updates.
 It is written in Objective-C/Cocoa and is free, open-source software distributed under a BSD license.
-This means the source code is freely available and you are free to modify and distribute it as you see fit.

 <form action="https://www.paypal.com/cgi-bin/webscr" method="post" style="float: right; margin-left: 40px;">
 <input type="hidden" name="cmd" value="_s-xclick">